ASF committers can add key fingerprints to their LDAP record using the SelfServe or

 If your key does not appear in your

 .asc file, check that the whole fingerprint is present.

-Also check that there are no leading or trailing spaces (embedded spaces are OK) because LDAP encodes these (and the app does not handle the decoding)
+Also check that there are no leading or trailing spaces (embedded spaces are OK) because LDAP encodes these (and some other apps may not be able to decode them)

 Note: the project group files are not directly suitable for use as KEYS files for authenticating releases - i.e. they should not be linked from download pages.

 This is because: